Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Look at your **hard drive** and find your **Unity project folder.**
 - Go to the folder **Assets/AssetBundles.**
 - You should see:
-  - Your new asset bundle file, e.g. tamikot-assetbundle **without** any file type.
+  - Your new asset bundle file, e.g. tamikot-assetbundle or tamikot-assetbundlei, but **without** any file type.
   - A file of the same name, but file type .manifest.
   - The meta files for both the asset bundle file and the manifest file.
   - If you have already created an asset bundle of this name before:
-    - You will also see the a file of typ ace.
+    - You will also see the old file, of typ ace.
     - **Delete** this old .ace file!
 - Now add the file ending **.ace** to your new asset bundle file so it can be found by the ARpoise server.
-(On Mac remember you should have added an "i" at the end of the file name in Unity!
-So the file name will be e.g. tamikot-assetbundle**i**.ace.)
+(For iOS remember you should have added an "i" at the end of the file name in Unity!
+If you forgot to do this it won't work!)

-.
+On Windows for Android:
 ![CreateAssetBundle_addAceEnding3](images/CreateAssetBundle_addAceEnding3.png)

 .